semantic-flow/sflo/documentation/concept.weave-process.md

     - updates version metadata
   - regardless of whether versioning is on:
     - copies _next to _current
-    - updates _meta-flow with new version information
+    - updates _node-metadata-flow with new version information
 - regenerates affected [[mesh-resource.node-component.documentation-resource.resource-page]]
 - ensure that [[folder.node]] are only contained in other [[folder.node]].
 - detect [[transpositions|principle.transposability]] and fix any